Testing awk

 gawk also comes with a folder of about 1475 files, and most of these are sets of foo.awk, foo.in, and foo.ok files.
 In each case, the foo.awk file is run with foo.in input and the result can be compared with foo.ok.
 Some are standalone tests that do not need an input file, so there is sometimes no foo.in file.

 I have a not-very-neat test driver test_awk.py that I can use to run a batch of tests, such as all t.* in testdir, at one time against several awk implementations, and see how they compare.
 In the case of testdir’s p.* and t.* files, they are intended to use certain input files (test.countries and test.data), and the outputs are compared via MD5 hashes.
 Each unique output is saved for later examination.
 For the gawk-style tests, the program can compare the output against the foo.ok file and give a pass/fail result.
-If there is a non-zero return code or an exception, that is noted on the test_awk.py output.
+If there is a non-zero exit code or an exception, that is noted on the test_awk.py output.
 The output looks like this:

 ======= ======= ======= ======= ======= ======= =======